ColombiaVIP/cvip-pdf/README.md

 Allows printing a WooCommerce product as PDF

 ## Description
-This plugin retrieves the featured image of a post and generates a PDF document containing that image.
+This plugin generates a PDF of a product image, gallery and description, the link is generated via shortcode.

 ## Installation
 1. Upload the plugin files to the `/wp-content/plugins/my-wordpress-plugin` directory, or install the plugin through the WordPress plugins screen directly.